-Google’s Pixel phones have been known for their superior quality photos which many high end phones with multiple camera setup don’t.
+Google’s Pixel phones have been known for their superior quality photos which many high-end phones with multiple camera setups don’t.
 With immense data with them, they’ve proved that software still can do wonders.
-5 years ago, Google decided to make their Google Camera app public and what followed was a number of ports.
+5 years ago, Google decided to make its Google Camera app public and what followed was a number of ports.
 And this post will be all about GCam for OnePlus phones.

 GCam – take your photos to next level

-Most of us would agree that Google Pixel phones though priced higher have rock solid camera with latest Android updates.
+Most of us would agree that Google Pixel phones though priced higher have rock-solid cameras with the latest Android updates.
 The Pixel 3 XL costs close to Rs 60,000 (It did receive a price cut around the launch of OnePlus 7 Pro).
-Their new stripped down version of the Pixel 3 – Pixel 3A – is still a good deal at around Rs 35,000 is you need a very good camera phone.
-And not everyone can afford the Google Pixel 3, while Google Pixel 3A I feel isn’t future proof at that price.
+Their new stripped-down version of the Pixel 3 – Pixel 3A – is still a good deal at around Rs 35,000 if you need a very good camera phone.
+And not everyone can afford the Google Pixel 3, while Google Pixel 3A I feel isn’t future-proof at that price.

 GCam – Pixel like image quality

-Like I said, GCam ports are out there in the open and you just to find them.
+As I said, GCam ports are out there in the open and you just have to find them.
 Since these are developed by individuals, it’s better to look for a stable version since it might lead to the camera malfunctioning.
-I did put few of them on my OnePlus 3T and lost many photos since the app crashed and had to restart my phone.
-For many builds the developers suggest to use a custom recovery or custom ROM.
+I did put a few of them on my OnePlus 3T and lost many photos since the app crashed and had to restart my phone.
+For many builds the developers suggest using a custom recovery or custom ROM.
 But the one I’m using currently is a stable one.
 And the photos you get are truly remarkable.

 GCam for OnePlus – Download Link

 So if you aren’t already on GCam, I strongly suggest that you try it out once.
 I’m sure you wouldn’t want to go back from it.
 If you are looking for GCam for OnePlus phones, head over to this link and look for the OnePlus section.
-The have download links to GCam for OnePlus 3T, Gcam for OnePlus 6.
+They have download links to GCam for OnePlus 3T and Gcam for OnePlus 6.
 GCam for OnePlus 5 and even Gcam for OnePlus 7 Pro.
 Download and use them and notice the difference.